Medical questions & health advice by board certified doctors

-Could I have thyroid issues?
+"Could I have thyroid issues?"

 I am on my first month off birth control and there is no sign of my period, however I have hair loss (pretty extreme) and bloating, what could possibly be happening?

 You are correct that you should have your thyroid function tested.
 Hypothyroidism is very common and can cause irregular cycles.
 Hair loss and bloating can also be symptoms of this.
 To be tested for hypothyroidism, you need to have your thyroid stimulating hormone or TSH checked.
 This can be done by your primary care physician.
 If this is normal, and the next condition that needs to be looked at is something called polycystic ovarian syndrome or PCOS.
 This is a condition that can cause many of the same symptoms.
 Women that have PCOS generally have irregular cycles, weight gain, high blood pressure, and sometimes diabetes.
 Some women complain of hair loss in some areas of their body and hair growth in other areas.
 One of the symptoms is a abnormal pattern appear growth called hirsutism which is hair growth on the face.
 If PCOS is suspected, then your primary care physician may refer you to an OB/GYN for further evaluation.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.